PattyHarris/FullStackWebDevelopment/NodeAndMongo/Readme-NodeMongoREST.md

 module.exports = mongoose.model('Product', product);
 </code>

-4. Setup the wish list schema - create a file wishlist.js and add the mongoose and schema setup.
-This schema needed one additional item - this is the automatic ID for the object ??
+4. Setup the wishlist schema - create a file wishlist.js and add the mongoose and schema setup.
+This schema needed one additional item - this is the automatic ID for the object.
 <code>
 var objectId = mongoose.Schema.Types.ObjectId;
 </code>